 Q. What are the system requirements?

-- A: To receive credit, you must use the Chrome browser on a computer running Windows.
+- A: To receive credit, you must use Internet Explorer version 11 (or higher) on a computer running Windows.

 Q. How do I print a certificate of completion?

 - A. Once you complete the course:

 - Click on the green circle representing your completed courses

 - Next to the course name, click on "Print Certificate"

 Note: To access the Anti-Harassment, Discrimination and Title IX Training course, you must receive an email from Columbia University notifiying you that you are due to take the training.